How to Use

 Query DLC:

 1. This node indicates whether a DLC or full game is owned.
-Unlike Steam, Epic Games secures this information to prevent piracy and hacking. you can securely use this for DRM.

 Query Store Offers: